MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 \index{data!loan50|(}

-Table \@ref(tab:loan50DF) displays six rows of a data set for 50 randomly sampled loans offered through Lending Club, which is a peer-to-peer lending company.
+Here, we will consider loans offered through the Lending Club, a peer-to-peer lending company.
+Such data could be used to explore characteristics of people receiving loans from the platform, such as job titles, annual income, or home ownership.
+Table \@ref(tab:loan50DF) displays six rows of a data set for 50 randomly sampled loans.
 These observations will be referred to as the `loan50` data set.

 \BeginKnitrBlock{data}<div class="data">The `loan50` data can be found in the [openintro](http://openintrostat.github.io/openintro/reference/index.html) package.</div>\EndKnitrBlock{data}